top of page

 • 4 min read

-Having been just reviewed the cell cycle we now focus on the fourth step of that process, mitosis, where the two genomes are pulled into their new cells.
-This is an amazing feat of cellular choreography that I liken to a line dance.
+Having just reviewed all the steps in the cell cycle, we now focus on the fourth step, mitosis, where the duplicated genome is separated into two new cells.
+I liken this amazing feat of molecular choreography to a line dance.

 Interphase: The Dancers Haven't Arrived Yet

-The chromosomes can't be distinguished yet visually.
-But note an important detail in the figure below: two small star-like objects float outside the nucleus.
+The chromosomes/chromatids can't yet be distinguished visually.
+But note an important detail: two small star-like objects float outside the nucleus.
 These are centrosomes.
-They'll soon play a key role in chromosome movement.
+They'll play a key role in chromosome movement.

 Interphase Prophase Metaphase